ButterflyQuant: Ultra-low-bit LLM Quantization through Learnable Orthogonal Butterfly Transforms: Experiments

 \subsection{Main Results}

-Table~\ref{tab:main_results} demonstrates ButterflyQuant's superiority in low-bit quantization across all metrics.
-We achieve 2.4× lower perplexity than the best baseline (15.40 vs 36.77 for GPTQ on WikiText-2 7B, 10.24 vs 13.75 for QuIP on 13B) while AWQ fails catastrophically with perplexity exceeding $10^5$.
-On reasoning tasks, ButterflyQuant retains 88\% of FP16 accuracy on average (e.g., 62.27\% vs 69.06\% FP16 on WinoGrande, 68.97\% vs 78.07\% FP16 on PIQA) while baselines retain only 65-73\% of FP16 performance, with consistent improvements across both model scales validating the effectiveness of our approach.
+Table~\ref{tab:main_results} demonstrates ButterflyQuant's consistent superiority in low-bit quantization across all metrics.
+Compared to the strongest baselines, ButterflyQuant reduces WikiText-2 perplexity from 16.43 (SpinQuant) to 15.40 on LLaMA-2-7B (6.3\% relative improvement) and from 13.75 (QuIP) to 10.24 on LLaMA-2-13B (25.5\% improvement), approaching FP16 quality (4.88).
+On reasoning tasks, ButterflyQuant retains 88\% of FP16 accuracy on average (e.g., 62.27\% vs 69.06\% FP16 on WinoGrande, 68.97\% vs 78.07\% FP16 on PIQA) while baselines retain only 65--73\% of FP16 performance, with consistent improvements across both model scales validating the effectiveness of layer-adaptive learnable rotations.